Pest Control contractors in

 Frequently Asked Questions

-Louisiana requires a Pest Control Operator License through the Department of Agriculture and Forestry.
-You must pass a written exam and complete 20 hours of continuing education every 3 years for renewal.
+You need a Louisiana Pest Control Operator License from the Department of Agriculture and Forestry, plus Category 7A for commercial work.
+Must pass written exam and complete continuing education every 3 years.

 How much does termite treatment cost in New Orleans?